luisvsm/MOAIDocumentation/README.md

 # MOAIDocumentation
+It's a lot harder to get MOAI SDK documentation now that getmoai. com and moaiforge. com are offline.

-All of the online documentation that I can find for Moai SDK
+This repo includes ready to go documentation from all of the sources that I can find in 2024.
+- The static site output of Moai Forge's community docs: https://github.com/moaiforge/community-docs
+- The latest API docs from Moai Forge: https://github.com/moaiforge/api-docs
+- The get MOAI SDK forums from Internet Archive's wayback machine: https://web.archive.org/web/20180703131047/http://getmoai.com:80/forums/

+I hope this helps on your journey if you're still shipping something in MOAI.